pudly/schmopera-hugo/content/scene/people/jacques-arsenault.md

 lastmod = "2017-08-28T19:00:00-04:00"
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1503960088889/jacques_arsenault_headshot_co.jpg.jpg"
 publishDate = "2017-08-28T18:43:00-04:00"
-related_companies = ["scene/companies/tapestry-opera.md","scene/companies/opera-on-the-avalon.md","scene/companies/calgary-opera.md","scene/companies/edmonton-opera.md","scene/companies/opera-nuova.md"]
+related_companies = ["scene/companies/against-the-grain-theatre.md", "scene/companies/tapestry-opera.md", "scene/companies/opera-on-the-avalon.md", "scene/companies/calgary-opera.md", "scene/companies/edmonton-opera.md", "scene/companies/opera-nuova.md"]
 slug = "jacques-arsenault"
 title = "Jacques Arsenault"
 [[social_media]]
 platform = "Twitter"
 template = "social-media"
 url = "https://twitter.com/tenorjacques"

 +++

-Acadian tenor Jacques Arsenault began his musical career as a virtuoso accordionist before discovering his vocal talents, first as a baritone.
-He obtained his Master of Music from the University of Alberta and a Bachelor of Music from the University of Prince Edward Island, with further studies at the Franz-Schubert-Institut in Austria.

-Following his transition to tenor, Jacques made his professional debut in 2015, singing and dancing with gusto in the role of Pritschitsch in Edmonton Opera's *The Merry Widow*.
-Jacques joined the cast as Kaspar in Opera Nuova’s production of *Amahl and the Night Visitors*, and starred as Archie in *Archiebaldo*, Cowtown Opera’s raunchy operatic cabaret about the tangled romantic life of the famous comic book character.
+Acadian tenor Jacques Arsenault began his musical career as a virtuoso accordionist while growing up on Prince Edward Island before discovering his vocal talents.
+After receiving his Master of Music from University of Alberta, Jacques made his professional debut in 2015 as **Pritschitsch** in Edmonton Opera's _The Merry Widow_.
+Jacques joined the cast as **Kaspar** in Opera Nuova’s production of _Amahl and the Night Visitors_, and starred as **Archie** in _Archiebaldo_, Cowtown Opera’s raunchy operatic cabaret for Calgary Opera’s summertime “Opera in the Village”.

-Jacques sang Monostatos in *Die Zauberflöte* and Gastone in *La Traviata* for Opera on the Avalon, the Gamekeeper in *Rusalka* and Roy Johnson in *The Light in the Piazza* with Opera NUOVA, as well as Orphée in *Orphée aux enfers*, and Léon in *Signor Deluso* at the University of Alberta.

-Concert performances include Vaughan Williams’ *Serenade to Music* with Edmonton’s Richard Eaton Singers.
-Upcoming concerts for Jacques include a recital as part of University of Prince Edward Island’s Recital Series.

-In the summer of 2016, Jacques displayed his amazing step-dancing skills over the course of twenty-one performances, portraying several roles in *The Bells of Baddeck* in Cape Breton, Nova Scotia.
-This charming music-drama was created by Lorna MacDonald with music by Dean Burry, based on the life of Alexander Graham Bell.

-Jacques returned as Archie in sold-out performances of Archiebaldo, presented by Calgary Opera at their 2016 “Opera in the Village” festival.
+Jacques starred as **Freddy** in Tapestry Opera’s 2017 premiere of _Bandits in the Valley_, based on local history of 1860s smugglers, earning nominations for two BroadwayWorld/Toronto Awards (Best Leading Actor in a Musical and Best Performance by a Male in a Featured Role) for his “standout performance…an impressive combination of powerful singing, solid accordion chops…and heartfelt acting” (Jenna Simeonov, Schmopera).

-In 2017, Jacques sang the role of The Young Man in Miracle Theatre’s production of *The Last Romance* in Prince George, BC, and looks forward to his debut as Ambroise Lepine in *Louis Riel* (Somers) in the Canadian Opera Company’s production at the National Arts Centre, Ottawa.
+Jacques made his debut as **Ambroise Lepine** in _Louis Riel_ (Somers) in the Canadian Opera Company’s acclaimed production at the National Arts Centre and displayed his comedic skills as **Alfred** in _Die Fledermaus_ at Glenn Gould School in Toronto.

+In Montreal, Jacques sang several roles in José Evangelista’s _Le Manuscrit trouvé à Saragosse_ with la Société de Musique Contemporaine de Québec.
+Judy-Ann Desrosiers (L’Opéra) wrote of his performance : « L\[a\] brillant\[e\] interpréta\[tion\]… de Jacques Arsenault dans le génial numéro du géomètre mérit\[e\] d’être soulign\[é\] ».

+In 2019, Jacques will portray **Lui** in his own project, a male adaptation of Poulenc’s _La Voix humaine_ in collaboration with Against the Grain Theatre, and returns to National Arts Centre as **Don Basilio** and **Don Curzio** in _Le Nozze di Figaro_.